snailcoinpow/snailcoin/doc/build-scashx.md

 Getting Help
 ---------------------

-Please file a Github issue if build problems are not resolved after reviewing the available ScashX and Bitcoin documentation.
+Please file a Github issue if build problems are not resolved after reviewing the available Snailcoin and Bitcoin documentation.